Grabbing the Forbidden Fruit: Restriction-Sensitive Choice

 According to the Italian adage ``\textit{I frutti proibiti sono i più dolci}'' (forbidden fruits are the sweetest), individuals have a natural tendency to place a higher value on things that are prohibited or unavailable.
 This "forbidden fruit effect" (FFE) \citep{Levesque2018} is frequently emphasized by psychologists as explaining reactions to a wide range of public decisions --- including environmental policy backlash, reluctance to follow nudges, and defiance against government health recommendations --- as well as behaviors arising from shortages caused by natural disasters, strikes, or war.\footnote{ An instance of environmental policy backlash is the ``rolling coal movement'' in the US: in reaction to regulations of car gas emissions, some citizens modified their engine at significant costs to pollute more; see \cite{mazis1973elimination} for the public reaction to a prohibition of a chemical product; see \cite{AradRubinstein2018} for the reaction to nudges; see \cite{Pechman_99} for smoking decisions; see \cite{Hankin1993} for alcohol consumption; see \cite{jansen_07, jansen_08} for eating behaviors; see \cite{bushman_06, Sneegas_98, Varava_15, Gosselt_12} for media choices.} Despite its economic significance, the FFE has received limited attention in economics, and no formal framework has been developed to address it.
 This paper aims to bridge this gap by studying the implications of the FFE on choice behaviors and proposing a novel choice model that accommodates it.

 The FFE poses an intriguing challenge to choice theory as it contradicts the standard model of preference (or utility) maximization, which entails that the agent's choices satisfy the ``Independence of Irrelevant Alternatives'' (IIA) \citep[][property $\alpha$]{Chernoff_54,Sen71}.\footnote{Property $\alpha$ is a weakening of the \textit{Weak Axiom of Revealed Preferences} \citep{Samuelson38}, that is necessary and sufficient to explain a single-valued choice function by the maximization of a linear order \citep[see][]{Sen71}.} To illustrate this point, consider a field experiment studied by \cite{mazis1973elimination} in 1972, where Miami-Dade County banned the use of phosphate detergent.
 Despite its strong environmental rationale, this decision sparked protests as well as unexpected reactions.
-In the name of “American freedom”, some consumers with no prior preference for phosphate detergent started buying it in neighboring counties and smuggling it at an additional cost.\footnote{\cite{mazis1973elimination} showed that this astonishing effect on behavior was consistent with the reversal of consumer beliefs: on average, Miami consumers were more likely to praise the efficiency of phosphate detergent than their Tampa county neighbors.} Denoting by $x$ the phosphate detergent in a neighboring county, $y$ the same product in Miami, and $z$ a phosphate-free detergent in Miami, the following choice reversal occurs: $z$ is chosen from the set $\{x,y,z\}$ while $x$ is chosen over $z$ once $y$ is removed, i.e., in the menu $\{x,z\}$.
+In the name of “American freedom”, some consumers with no prior preference for phosphate detergent started buying it in neighboring counties and smuggling it at an additional cost.\footnote{\cite{mazis1973elimination} showed that this astonishing effect on behavior was consistent with the reversal of consumer beliefs: on average, Miami consumers were more likely to praise the efficiency of phosphate detergent than their Tampa county neighbors.} Denoting by $x$ the phosphate detergent in a neighboring county, $y$ the same product in Miami, and $z$ a phosphate-free detergent in Miami, the following choice reversal occurs: $z$ is chosen from the set $\{x,y,z\}$ while $x$ is chosen over $z$ once $y$ is removed, i.e., in the menu\footnote{Note that standard consumer theory cannot generate the FFE.
+The reason is that the FFE is fundamentally a reaction to the denial of access to options that would not necessarily be chosen when available.
+It thus results from a change of preferences or from menu-dependent preferences.
+In contrast, consumer theory posits that an agent maximizes a stable utility over baskets of goods subject to a budget constraint.
+As a consequence, the consumer's choices satisfy IIA.
+For instance, the ban of (or a price increase in) an unchosen type of goods cannot modify the consumption choice, contrary to what the FFE predicts.
+Furthermore, the FFE must not be confused with the existence of a Giffen good, whose consumption increases after a price increase because the income effect dominates the substitution effect.} $\{x,z\}$.